neondatabase/website/content/docs/manage/performance.md

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```

-You can do this from the Neon SQL Editor or a Postgres client such as `psql` that is connected to your database.

 Once installed, you can run the following query to view the types of data that `pg_stat_statements` collects: